panacloud-modern-global-apps/full-stack-serverless-cdk/step36_aws-rds/README.md

 # DB instances
 The basic building block of Amazon RDS is the DB instance.
 A DB instance is an isolated database environment in the AWS Cloud.
 Your DB instance can contain multiple user-created databases.
 You can access your DB instance by using the same tools and applications that you use with a standalone database instance.

-# Starting an instance database
+# Starting a database instance

 # install & import modules: